pyeventsourcing/eventsourcing/docs/topics/user_guide/index.rst

 simply copy all the code snippets from a section into a Python file.

 Please feel free to experiment by making variations.
-The code snippets are tested automatically by the library's test suite, so that you can expect everything to work.
+The code snippets are tested automatically by the library's test suite, so everything should just work.

 .. toctree::